nickmat/wall-calendar/readme.md

 `hcs -e wall-calendar.hcs`

-This should result in 12 output files, such as [cal/cal-2020-6.htm](https://nickmat.github.io/wall-calendar/cal/cal-2020-6.htm).
+This should result in 12 output files and a full year page [cal/cal-2020.htm](https://nickmat.github.io/wall-calendar/cal/cal-2020.htm).
 The pages are designed to be printed on A3 paper.
 Some adjustment would be required for other page sizes.